-Deep watering reaches the roots, where healthy grass comes from.
-Infrequent and shallow watering does more harm than good.
-It would be better not to water your lawn at all than to follow this schedule.
-That being said, don't over-water.
-Your lawn only need about 1/2" of water a week to survive.
-Providing more than 1/2" of water through irrigation not only is wasteful, but it may cause problems for the lawn.
+Deep AND infrequent watering reaches the roots, where healthy grass comes from.
+Your lawn needs about 1" - 2" of water a week to survive.
+Providing more than 1" - 2" of water through irrigation not only is wasteful, but it may cause problems for the lawn.

 Don't water the street, sidewalk, or driveway!

 Despite what some marketing folks say, all turf grasses have to have enough light to grow.
 A few grasses will tolerate slightly less light per day than others, but that doesn't mean they will grow in constant shade.

 Homeowners often don't realize the tree they planted 10 years ago has matured and may now be shading the lawn to such a degree that the turfgrass can't survive.
 If this is the case prune trees and shrubs to let sun and air circulate.
 This helps promotes growth and discourages disease and opportune weeds.

 Mow grass to the proper height with a mower with a sharp blade.
 Never cut off more than 1/3 of the blade when mowing.
 Grass needs the surface area of the blade to sustain itself.
 Removing too much of the blade creates an environment ripe for disease.

 Don't blow grass clippings into the street.
 They end up in the storm sewer and only add additional nutrients to already nutrient laden streams and rivers.